-Never attend a social or business event with the idea that it is all about you; it is not.
-Networking is about relationship building not making sales pitches where you force others to listen to you drone on excitedly about yourself.
+Never attend a social or business event with the idea that it is all about you because it's not.
+Networking is about relationship building, not making sales pitches where you force others to listen to you drone on about yourself.

 The Two Most Important Networking Skills

-The two most important networking skills you can develop are listening and asking questions.
-These two skills will impress your clients even more than your best business statistics.
+Among all of the networking skills you can develop, the two most important, by far, are listening and asking questions.
+These two skills will impress new contacts and potential clients even more than your best business statistics.

-Why?
-Because listening validates the value of others and shows respect.
-Talking too much is rude, dominating, and not reciprocal.
-Asking thoughtful questions shows sincerity and builds trust because it actively shows an interest in someone's opinions and thoughts.
+Good listening validates the value of others and shows respect.
+Talking too much is perceived as rude, dominating, and not reciprocal.
+Asking thoughtful questions shows sincerity and builds trust because it actively shows an interest in someone else's opinions and thoughts.

 One of the most unappreciated networking skills that you can easily master is the ability to listen.
-To get people excited about you and your business you need to do more listening and less talking.
+To get people excited about you and your business, it seems counter-intuitive, but you need to do more listening and less talking.

 Good listening is active, not passive.
-To be a good listener:
+To be a good listener, take the following actions:

 - Maintain eye contact.